Key Questions about Medicaid Payment for Services in “Institutions for Mental Disease”

 3. How Have Section 1115 IMD Payment Waivers Changed Under Recent CMS Guidance?

 IMD SUD payment waivers approved under the Trump Administration differ from those approved under the Obama Administration in some ways.
-For example, waivers approved under the Obama guidance specified numeric day limits on IMD stays eligible for federal Medicaid funds: Maryland’s waiver allows two 30-day stays, while California has approval for two 90-day states for adults and two 30-day stays for adolescents.13 By contrast, waivers approved under the Trump Administration, such as Indiana, Kentucky, Louisiana, New Jersey, Utah, Virginia, and West Virginia, do not have an explicit day limit.14 In addition, waivers approved under the 2015 guidance were contingent on states covering community-based services15 along with short-term institutional services that “supplement and coordinate with, but do not supplant, community-based services.”16 While the 2017 guidance notes that “states should indicate how inpatient and residential care will supplement and coordinate with community-based care in a robust continuum of care in the state” and directs states to “demonstrate how they are implementing evidence-based treatment guidelines,”17 those waivers generally do not detail the state’s coverage of SUD services across the care continuum as the earlier waivers do.
+For example, waivers approved under the Obama guidance specified numeric day limits on IMD stays eligible for federal Medicaid funds: Maryland’s waiver allows two 30-day stays, while California has approval for two 90-day stays for adults and two 30-day stays for adolescents.17 By contrast, most waivers approved under the Trump Administration, such as Indiana, Kentucky, Louisiana, New Jersey, Utah, Virginia, and West Virginia, do not have an explicit day limit.18 The most recent waivers approved by the Trump Administration, in Illinois and Vermont, note that those state “will aim for a statewide average length of stay of 30 days. . . to ensure short-term residential treatment stays.”19 In addition, waivers approved under the 2015 guidance were contingent on states covering community-based services20 along with short-term institutional services that “supplement and coordinate with, but do not supplant, community-based services.”21 While the 2017 guidance notes that “states should indicate how inpatient and residential care will supplement and coordinate with community-based care in a robust continuum of care in the state” and directs states to “demonstrate how they are implementing evidence-based treatment guidelines,”22 most of those waivers generally do not detail the state’s coverage of SUD services across the care continuum as the earlier waivers do.

 4. What Modifications to the IMD Payment Exclusion is Congress Considering?